 We are delighted that Norfolk Music Hub has been selected to participate in this phase of the project helping to reach more children in rurally isolated areas, providing a wider range of music opportunities and looking at the potential to deliver training to the music workforce online.

 Croydon Music Education Hub – Reaching young people facing mental health or other issues which make it difficult for them to access mainstream services or to attend school regularly.

 East Sussex Music Education Hub – Overcoming rural isolation by exploring teaching to multiple venues at once, as well as virtual tuition at home through the development of online courses and webinars plus live teaching.

 Lincolnshire Music Education Hub – Exploring how technology can address the challenges of delivering to every child – even those in isolated communities – in a large, sparsely populated county.

-Surrey Music Hub – Developing access to instrumental learning amongst primary and secondary age pupils, including looked after children and young unaccompanied asylum-seeking children.
+Surrey Music Hub – Developing access to instrumental learning amongst primary and secondary age pupils, including Children in Care and young unaccompanied asylum-seeking children.